Socially Responsible Investing Portfolio Strategy Disclosure

 The selection criteria of the benchmarks typically tracked by the socially responsible ETFs focus on multiple metrics and could include companies that score highly on certain but not all of those dimensions.
 For example, an energy exploration company that scores well on its social and governance practices might be included in a socially responsible ETF even if it scores poorly on its environmental practices.
 Additional detail regarding the selection of the companies included in or excluded from the socially responsible ETFs in which the SRI portfolio invests can be found in the prospectuses drafted by the managers of those ETFs.
 Copies of those prospectuses are available in the portfolio tab of your account.

 Betterment’s tax loss harvesting feature may be less effective when used with the SRI portfolio than with the core portfolio.
 This is because Betterment’s SRI portfolio does not currently include an ETF to gain additional exposure to U.S. large capitalization value stocks, which reduces opportunities for tax loss harvesting relative to Betterment’s core portfolio.
 In addition, the SRI portfolio currently invests in only two socially responsible ETFs that represent U.S. large capitalization stocks, and the third ETF in this asset class used for tax loss harvesting is not a socially responsible ETF.
+The secondary and tertiary ETFs used for tax loss harvesting in the emerging market stock asset class also are not socially responsible ETFs.

 There are several risks that are different from an investment in the core portfolio that investors should consider when deciding whether they wish to elect Betterment’s SRI portfolio.